StoneLikeHeart/Fantastic-Tools/README.md

-Make some fatastic tool for life.
+Make some fantastic tool for life.